Rolland306/Light-and-Sound-Memory-Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 To begin with, I would implement a feature that keeps a record of player's scores on a scoreboard even after exiting the game.
 In addition, I would include a feature that allows a player to choose a difficulty level.
-A hard difficult level being one where the clue sequence is played at a fast rate.
+A hard difficulty level being one where the clue sequence is played at a fast rate.
+Moreover, I would include a “special” mode where the player can choose to play until they fail.
+I would dynamically grow the size of the pattern array on each turn with randomly generated numbers within the range of the number of buttons available.
+As long as the player guesses correctly, a randomly generated number is added to the pattern array, and its corresponding tone is added to the clue sequence.

 ## Interview Recording URL Link